ctxis/CAPE/README.md

     - Dridex
     - NetTraveler
     - ZeroT
+    - Jaff
+    - T5000

 There are a number of other behavioural and malware family packages and parsers currently in the works, so watch this space.

 Packages can be written based on API hooks, the CAPE debugger, or a combination of both.

 The CAPE debugger allows four breakpoints to be set on each malware thread to detect on read, write or execute of a memory region, as well as single-step mode.
 This allows fine control over malware execution until it is possible to dump the memory regions of interest, containing code or configuration data.
-Breakpoints can be set dynamically by package code or via Yara signatures.
+Breakpoints can be set dynamically by package code, API hooks or Yara signatures.

 Processes, modules and memory regions can variously be dumped by CAPE through use of a simple API.
 These dumps can then be scanned and parsed for configuration information.